zestydevy/dinosaur-planet/docs/Guide.md

 ```

 The preceding example will tell splat to generate the linker script such that the `.data` section of `crash.c`'s object file (`build/src/crash.o`) will be inserted at the address `0x92370` in the final ROM.

+> Note: Modifying anything in `splat.yaml` will require you to re-run `./dino.py extract` to re-extract code/data and, more importantly, to re-generate the linker script.

 ### Example: A `switch` jump table
 As an example, let's take a look at the function `func_8005D3A4`, which happens to be the first function in `video.c` with a `switch` statement that compiles into a jump table.